MDAnalysis/MDAnalysisMolSSIWorkshop-Intermediate2Day/hackathon/README.md

 ### Showcase
 We'll end the hackathon with a short showcase - this is your opportunity to for you/your group to show of the work you did (no matter how small!).
-More details will be provided closer to the event.
+If you want to present, add a slide to the shared Google slides presentation.
+A link will be provided beforehand.

 ## What can I work on?